yusufpy/pract/README.md

 Max.   :3.30986  Max.   :1.1720  Max.   :1.3944  Max.   :1.19977  Max.   :1.2605   Max.   :0.5904
 ```

-#### Winsorized Mean
-The Winsorized mean values for each taxonomic group are calculated to provide a robust measure of central tendency.
-For example, the Winsorized mean for Macromoths is 0.5904.
+The summary statistic table above shows a comprehensive overview of the proportional species richness for the BD5 group.
+The inclusion of Winsorized means enhances the robustness of the central tendency measures, providing a more reliable insight into the distribution of each variable.
+Here are the key take away from the table

+i).
+Central Tendency: The mean values generally indicate the central tendency of each variable, with Birds having the highest mean (0.8872) and Bees the lowest (0.60502).
+ii).Variability: The range between the minimum and maximum values illustrates the variability in each variable, with Bees displaying the widest range (3.30986 - 0.03065).
+iii).Winsorized Mean: The Winsorized mean provides a robust alternative to the regular mean, less influenced by extreme values.
+In some cases, it differs noticeably from the regular mean, suggesting the presence of outliers.

 ### Correlation Analysis
-A correlation matrix is computed for BD5, revealing the pairwise correlations between Bees, Birds, Butterflies, Carabids, and Macromoths.
-The matrix shows moderate to strong positive correlations between the taxonomic groups.
+Correlation analysis presents the correlation analysis of proportional species richness for the BD5 group variables, namely Bees, Birds, Butterflies, Carabids, and Macromoths.
+The correlation matrix below illustrates the relationships between each pair of variables.

 ```
                  Bees      Bird   Butterflies   Carabids   Macromoths